tjof2/ctrwfractal/README.md

 **Modelling continuous-time random walks on fractal percolation clusters**

-This code implements the hybrid model for spatial and temporal disorder on graphene oxide, as described in [in our paper](https://dx.doi.org/10.1016/j.cplett.2017.04.071) in *Chemical Physics Letters*.
+This code implements the hybrid model for spatial and temporal disorder on graphene oxide, as described in [our paper](https://dx.doi.org/10.1016/j.cplett.2017.04.071) in *Chemical Physics Letters*.

 In site percolation on a regular 2D lattice, each site is occupied with probability _p_.
 Spatial disorder is incorporated as intermediate values of _p_, where clusters of accessible sites will exhibit fractal-like characteristics.
 Particles undertaking random walks on such clusters will exhibit _anomalous_ diffusion.
 Our hybrid model extends this diffusive behaviour using the theory of continuous-time random walks (CTRW), where the waiting times between jumps are drawn from a power-law distribution.